MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-alert-triggered-packet-capture.md

 ### Authentication

-To use the PowerShell cmdlets, you must authenticate.
-You configure authentication in the function app.
+To use the PowerShell cmdlets, you must configure authentication in the function app.
 To configure authentication, you must configure environment variables and upload an encrypted key file to the function app.

 > [!NOTE]
-> This scenario provides just one example of how to implement authentication with Azure Functions.
-There are other ways to do this.
+> This scenario provides only one example of how to implement authentication with Azure Functions.
+There are other ways to do the same action.

 #### Encrypted credentials